bolt/docs/docs/templates/content-search.md

 Some examples:

 ```
-{# search for 'Waldo' in the contenttype 'pages' #}
+{# search for 'Waldo' in the ContentType 'pages' #}
 {% setcontent results = 'pages/search' where { filter: 'waldo' } %}

-{# search for 'Waldo' in the contenttype 'pages' and return only the first 5 results #}
+{# search for 'Waldo' in the ContentType 'pages' and return only the first 5 results #}
 {% setcontent results = 'pages/search/5' where { filter: 'waldo' } %}

-{# search for 'Waldo' in the contenttype 'pages' and the contenttype 'entries' #}
+{# search for 'Waldo' in the ContentType 'pages' and the ContentType 'entries' #}
 {% setcontent results = '(pages,entries)/search' where { filter: 'waldo' } %}
 ```